pippinbarr/itisasifyouweredoingwork/process/README.md

 ## Actual To Dos, None of This Tentative Bullshit

-* Rework promotion system so that
-  - Getting promoted is less easy (and gets more challenging)
-  - You earn more work units as you get promoted (but need more for a promotion)
-  - The game becomes more frenetic as you go (but starts less frenetic than it is now)
-  - The promotion titles are more serious (and perhaps have an actual observable hierarchy)
-* Increase work time (and possibly break time), maybe more like 3 minutes and 1 minute, or even 5 minutes and 2 minutes... (the risk here is that people stop playing before they see the break...)
 * Check for sound effects coverage
 * Write the about text for the about icon